snazrul1/Shingho/README.md

-# Tornado
+# LighteningBuzz
-Tornado is a robust, Python and Spark based statistical library designed for Big Data applications.
+LighteningBuzz is a robust, Python and Spark based statistical library designed for Big Data applications.